elchs/LetoDBf/Readme.txt

  Open a DBF table in shared mode gives third party / non LetoDBf users the possibility to work simultanous with DBF tables opened by LetoDBf server.
 This mode is a bit slower, but when concurency access is needed the way to go.
- #3# No_Save_WA = 1, Share_Tables option will indicate 3rd party software is active along the server.
+ #3# No_Save_WA = 1  [ plus: Share_Tables = 1; default if not explicitely set ]
+ Share_Tables option indicates that another software as one LetoDBf server is accessing the DBF tables, then physical file/record locking will happen to coordinate sharing -- else locks are only internal/ logical and can be noticed only by that LetoDBf server.
+Logical locking is expected to give slightly better performance.
  The workareas are NOT exchanged between connections using detach/ request technic.
  At server side each DBF is opened in exact the same workarea-ID and ALIAS name as at client side, and for every next connection once again -- further shared or exclusive, like client requested the DBF table.